The-Quill/SE-Flag-Bot/readme.md

-#SE ChatModules
+#SE Flag Bot
 ---
 #What is this?

-A bunch of chat modules to work with SE chat and Node.
+A bot that posts flagged messages

 ---
 #How to get started